 Congressional Review Act

-While this action concerns agency procedure that does not substantially affect the rights or obligations of non-agency parties and, accordingly, is not a “rule” as that term is used by the Congressional Review Act (Subtitle E of the Small Business Regulatory Enforcement Fairness Act of 1996 (SBREFA)), the Commission will still follow the reporting requirement of 5 U.S.C.
+While this action concerns agency procedure, it does not substantially affect the rights or obligations of non-agency parties and, accordingly, is not a “rule” as that term is used by the Congressional Review Act (Subtitle E of the Small Business Regulatory Enforcement Fairness Act of 1996 (SBREFA)).
+The Commission will continue to follow the reporting requirement of 5 U.S.C.
 801.